 Guys have been confused by ‘smart casual’ ever since couples started putting it on engagement party invites.
 Which is fair enough.
 There’s kind of a contradiction there, right?
 How can something be both smart and casual, or casual and smart?
 Can you wear a blazer?
 What about a tie?
 Boots, loafers or Oxfords?
 Are sneakers okay?
-And what the heck does ‘business casual’ mean anyway?
+And what the heck does ‘business casual dress code’ mean anyway?

 First thing you should know: the smart casual dress code isn’t one fixed outfit.
-There are several styles that fall under the umbrella, and it’s always been a bit of a fuzzy label.
+Smart casual men come in a variety of styles, and they all fall under the same umbrella.
+It’s a bit fuzzy.
 Tuxedos are out, and so are sweat pants, but most things in the middle are fair game.
 It all depends on styling.
 In this article, we’re going to break down the difference between ‘casual’, ‘smart casual’ and ‘business casual’, to clear up any confusion.
+This is How To Dress Smart Casual (for dummies).

-Ah, smart casual.
+Ah, smart casual dress code.
 Our old nemesis.
-So what does smart casual mean?
+So what is smart casual exactly?
 Mr Porter famously said it encompasses “pretty much anything smarter than a tracksuit, but less formal than a suit.”
 And that’s still the best definition going around.
-Smart casual is a spectrum, a range, which goes all the way from ‘jeans and a polo’ to ‘dress chinos, brogues and knit blazer’.
-The good news is: that means it’s very hard to make a mistake here.
+The smart casual dress code is a spectrum, a range, which goes all the way from ‘jeans and a polo’ to ‘dress chinos, brogues and knit blazer’.
+Which is handy.
+It means it’s very hard to make a mistake here.
 Whatever you wear will probably be ‘smart casual’, whether you intended it that way or not.

 - Think sharp